Which city is cheaper, Reykjavik or Barcelona?

 Both Reykjavik and Barcelona are popular destinations to visit in the spring with plenty of activities.
 Many travelers come to Barcelona for the beaches, the activities around the city, and the natural beauty.
 Also, many visitors come to Reykjavik in the spring for the natural beauty.

 Reykjavik can get quite cold in the spring.
 Barcelona is much warmer than Reykjavik in the spring.
-The temperature in Barcelona is usually 13°C (55°F) in April, and Reykjavik stays around 3°C (38°F).
+The daily temperature in Barcelona averages around 13°C (55°F) in April, and Reykjavik fluctuates around 3°C (38°F).

 The sun comes out a lot this time of the year in Barcelona.
 Barcelona usually receives more sunshine than Reykjavik during spring.
 Barcelona gets 204 hours of sunny skies, while Reykjavik receives 140 hours of full sun in the spring.